mr0bbie/incredible-moon-257e6/src/pages/pricing.md

           per letter

-          *   You collect & drop off
+          *   You collect & drop off from our base

           *   Choose up to 12 colours to glow in